 - While Employment Tribunal hearings are less formal than other court proceedings, there are still rules of procedure that are followed.
 Both parties’ witnesses, including your own evidence, is normally provided by written statements.
 It is important that your statement is well prepared, clearly setting out your case.
 Each witness can be cross-examined on their evidence.
 Cross-examination means challenging the evidence of the witnesses, normally where there is disputed evidence.
 Cross-examination is your opportunity to challenge the evidence of your employer but is more difficult than it appears in a courtroom drama.
 Lay claimants often struggle with cross-examination.
 Once all the evidence is heard, each party has the opportunity to make submissions as to why their case should be preferred.

 - Should you be fortunate enough to win your case, you will have the opportunity to advance your case for compensation.
 Earlier in proceedings, you will be asked to prepare a schedule of loss.
 As you are under a duty to mitigate your loss by seeking alternative employment, you need to demonstrate what efforts you have made to secure new employment.
 A diary recording what efforts you made always helps.

 - Either party can appeal to the Employment Appeals Tribunal (EAT) within 42 days if they believe the Employment Tribunal has made an error in law.
 It’s worth noting that appeals are only accepted in limited circumstances and fees are payable.

 If you feel that you’ve been treated unfairly by your employers, we can help you reach a resolution that’s reasonable and fair.
-Get in touch with our expert team today by clicking here.
+Get in touch with our expert team today.